Single node cluster migration guide

 Running the migration

-The migration can take some time and is dependent on the number of events you have, however you can continue to use your current single machine instance whilst the data is migrating.
+The migration can take some time and is dependent on the number of events you have, however you can continue to use your current single node instance whilst the data is migrating.
 We estimate that it takes around 1 hour to migrate 8 million events of data.
 There will be some downtime after the data has been migrated and Clustered BugSnag On-premise starts, this may take around 10-15 mins.

 Migrating the configuration